codingtherapist/webAccessibilityStudyGroup/README.md

 [Welcome Discussion Page and Introduction](https://github.com/codingtherapist/webAccessibilityStudyGroup/discussions/5) <br><br>

 <b>Second</b>, get yourself aquainted with the study plan, homework, and outlines we will be using.<br>
-Please also note there is homework and material to review in the homework section of our project page for each week.
+There is homework and material to review in the homework/readings section of our project page for each week.
 The material in the homework week 0 section will help to get you started on understanding the fundamentals of web accessibility.
 These should be completed to ensure we are all on the same page with the same base of knowledge. <br>
-<b>You can find the videos you need to watch before starting the first study session here:</b> <br>
+<b>You can find the videos you need to watch before starting the first study session below:</b> <br>
-Note: if you are on mobile, click the link below and scroll down to "homework/ readings week 0 prereqs before we start" <br>
+Note: if you are on the mobile app, tap the link below and scroll down to "homework/ readings week 0 prereqs before we start" <br>

 [Week 0 Prereq Homework](https://github.com/users/codingtherapist/projects/1?pane=issue&itemId=34268762)